achinni/631_Ecomm_Project/README.md

 # 631_Ecomm_Project
 ECommerce group project
-Team Members: Srikanth, Vamsi, Adithya
+Team Members: Srikanth Lavu, Vamsi A, Adithya

 Hope these links might be of some help: